The threat of strokes makes the brain especially vulnerable to COVID-19.

 “The primary things that can help people to prevent strokes are things that we have control over,” says Dr. Mitchell, who advocates for healthy lifestyle changes and physician-approved medications to help manage risk factors.

-Meanwhile, as we wait for COVID-19 vaccines to become universally available, health experts continue to emphasize the importance of covering your face, washing your hands, and socially distancing yourself from others.
+Meanwhile, health experts emphasize the importance of getting vaccinated and continuing to practice those familiar precautions — covering your face, washing your hands, and socially distancing — whether you’re vaccinated or not.

 “What we have learned about treating COVID-19 is just phenomenal,” Dr. Mitchell says.
 “But these protective measures are still important, and I encourage all of my patients, friends, and family to stick with them.”